A Perfect 2-Day Itinerary in Venice, Italy + Complete City Guide & Tips

 Start your 2 days in Venice Itinerary by taking a boat, and visiting the amazing San Giorgio Maggiori, which dominates the name of the small island.
 Besides the church, you and stroll around the island and visit the lighthouse and enjoy the stunning gardens behind the church.

 San Giorgio Maggiore is one of Venice’s most visually striking buildings, and it sits directly across the canal from the Piazza San Marco.
-This magnificent building dates back to the 16th century, it’s a classical renaissance-style church with immaculate white marble glittering over the blue lagoon.
+This magnificent building dates back to the 16th century, it’s a classical Renaissance-style church with immaculate white marble glittering over the blue lagoon.
 San Giorgio Maggiore is a stunning beauty to behold, and you don’t want to miss this Italian Landmark.

 2. Explore Giudecca